 Step 9: Admire Your Camper Van Window Installation Work

 We had two small sliding windows installed on our van’s rear left and right sides when all was finished.
 Not as easy of an installation process as the ventilation fan, but with the windows behind us, we were ready to begin converting the van’s interior.

 When we first purchased our new Ford Transit, we knew immediately that we would install windows in our van.
 The benefits outweighed any downsides.

 Brings Fresh Air Into Your Van

-Though just a window alone is nice to bring in fresh air, pairing a window with a vent fan really helps to have strong air circulation all throughout you van.
+Though just a window alone is nice to bring in fresh air, pairing a window with a vent fan helps to have strong air circulation throughout your van.
 Pulling fresh air into your vehicle instantly increases your van’s livability, especially during hot, muggy, and rainy days.

 Allows Natural Sun Light To Enter

 Even though our camper van windows are small, they still let in lots of sunlight to brighten up our tiny interior space.
 Compared to lights, natural sunlight is better at brightening up your space and better for your mental health.
 Who wants to live in a dark coffin of a van?!